AndreaMnzt/JupyterNotebookToMarkdown/README.md

 This simple script saves the attached images in a folder and attaches them in the markdown file.

 # Usage
+You must copy your jupyter notebook in this script folder.

 ```
 chmod +x notebook2markdown.py
 ./notebook2markdown.py filename.ipynb